docker-archive/deploykit/pkg/x/remoteboot/README.md

 ```

 ### DHCP
 **NOTE**:  As this advertising networking configuration it is advisable to only use on test networks.
-As a minimum speak to yur local friendly networking administrator before advertising networking details on their network.
+As a minimum speak to your local friendly networking administrator before advertising networking details on their network.

 ## Reporting security issues